Safe Care at Rush:

 A free mammogram could save your life

-Throughout October, women who live in Oak Park, River Forest or Proviso Township can get a mammogram for no cost at Rush Oak Park Hospital.
+Throughout October, women who live in Oak Park, River Forest or Proviso Township can get a screening mammogram for no cost at Rush Oak Park Hospital.
 Now there is no reason not to have one.

 To qualify for our free mammogram program, the following must be true: